 February 7th, 2011

-Mozilla is moving beyond software, looking for ways to bring open technologies and culture into new areas like art, media and education.
+Mozilla is moving beyond software, looking for ways to bring open technologies and culture into new areas like art, media, and education.
 We recently sponsored the Open Web Award as part of the Transmediale art festival in Berlin, Germany, combining digital art and the open web.
 With our new Mozilla Drumbeat initiative, we are engaging creators globally to shape the future of the web.

 We were really excited to see more than 100 submissions for the Transmediale Open Web Award.
-The jury narrowed it down to three great contributions that all show potential, and could be seeds for incredibly exciting developments for art and the web in the coming years.
+The jury narrowed it down to three great contributions that all show potential, and could be seeded for incredibly exciting developments for art and the web in the coming years.